open-telemetry/opentelemetry-cpp/ci/README.md

 # Building and running tests as a developer

-CI tests can be run inside [devcontainer](../CONTRIBUTING.md#devcontainer-setup-for-project) by invoking the script
+CI tests can be run on docker by invoking the script `./ci/run_docker.sh ./ci/do_ci.sh {TARGET}`or inside [devcontainer](../CONTRIBUTING.md#devcontainer-setup-for-project) by invoking the script
 `./ci/do_ci.sh {TARGET}` where the targets are: